 Terrorism shouldn’t really be a problem, but do some research before you go.
 Is there any risk of kidnapping?
 As an interesting side note, Frank Lenz, an American bike adventurer, disappeared in 1894.
 It is believed he insulted the wrong person in Turkish Kurdistan.

 In the end, the biggest problem for you will probably be theft.
 Stay close to your bike, phone, passport and credit card.
 If possible, keep a spare credit card, a large banknote like $100 and a spare SIM-card in a separate place from everything else of value, in case you lose your main wallet or phone.

 - Spend some time each evening planning the next day: which roads to take, where to eat lunch, where to stay the night.
 Leave open for various alternatives.

 - Be kind to yourself

-- Take a day off at least once every week
+- Take a day off once a week or so

 - Take a break every second hour or so, have a coffee and something sweet, enjoy the view

 - Don’t push your biking into the evening and dark – the last hour you bike each day is much harder than the first hour

 - Lock your bike and stay close to your stuff